Cuban Model Cindy Prado Arches Her Back On A Horse For Sexy New Bikini Photo

 Cuban bombshell Cindy Prado is showing off her balancing skills in the latest photo on her Instagram page.
 In the shared snapshot, the Miami-based stunner is rocking a patterned string bikini as she lays down on the back of a horse.
-Cindy’s spine is sultrily arched in the photo and mirrors the curve of the horse’s body.
-She and the animal are on the beach and you can see a gorgeous seascape in the background.
-According to the geotag on the post, the photo was taken in the Turks And Caicos Islands.
+Cindy’s spine is sultrily arched in the photo, mirroring the curve of the horse’s body.
+She and the animal are on the beach, where a gorgeous seascape is visible in the background.
+According to the geotag on the post, the photo was taken in Turks And Caicos Islands.

 In the caption, the model revealed that the pose wasn’t as easy as she makes it seem in the image.